aamsur/xfers-sdk/JavaScript/README.md

 ### 1. Xfers User Access Token

+The Xfers user acccess token is a token that is required to initialize the SDK.
+It resides on the client side in order to authenticate itself with to the Xfers server.

-Web SDK requires user access token to be instantiated.
+The Web SDK requires a user access token to be instantiated.
 If you have not gone through the process to setup **Xfers Connect**, please refer to the **Backend Integration** guide in the root, or click [here](https://github.com/Xfers/xfers-sdk)

 ## Download Xfers Web SDK